As 2021 comes to a close, there are some key money moves you can make to finish the year strong and set yourself up for success in 2022.

 “Don’t overlook this opportunity to make any changes to your benefits, such as adding or removing a spouse or significant other,” McBride says.
 “Consider utilizing a flexible spending account to pay for next year’s health care, dependent care or transit costs.
 This saves you money by allowing you to pay with pretax dollars.
 Think of it as getting a discount equal to your tax bracket.”

 11. Get a free copy of your credit report

 Have you checked your credit report lately?
 If you answered no, check to make sure that everything’s how it should be.

 “Regularly checking your credit report is a great way to spot errors or evidence of identity theft,” McBride says.
 “Knowing what is on your credit report and that everything is correct is important when going to apply for a loan, rent an apartment, or even changing insurance carriers.”

 You can get a free credit report annually at AnnualCreditReport.com.
 Additionally, most credit card companies offer some sort of credit score monitor.
 These scores may be slightly different than what’s on your official credit report; nonetheless, they’re a good free tool for regularly monitoring your credit.

 12. Pay down your credit card debt

-Credit card APRs have declined this year, but the average rate is still around 16 percent.
+Credit card APRs have increased slightly this year, with the average rate around 16.3 percent.